Shoals and Ziller preview each NBA playoff series.

 We snuck into baseball's underground lair to pilfer one of its most lovely tools of prognostication -- the log5 method, invented by Bill James himself.

-Yes, hipsters have infiltrated NBA fandom, "instant-expert fans overrating certain players."
+Yes, hipsters have infiltrated NBA fandom, as "instant-expert fans overrate certain players."